-This plaque photographed in 2013 at Moriah, Tobago notes how, like royalty, the “majestic and imposing presence” of a samaan tree “dominated the landscape” for a century and a half.
+This picture, taken in 2013 at Moriah, Tobago notes how, like royalty, the “majestic and imposing presence” of a samaan tree “dominated the landscape” for a century and a half.

 The plaque marks where a Coronation Tree was planted over half a century later, to mark accession of a new queen, Victoria, to the British throne in 1837.
 When this tree was five years old, the Moravians, who “first brought education to Tobago” established a church and the “first chapel school” in the village of Moriah.

-Progress continued to be slow.
+Progress was always slow.
 A century after the tree planting, the first government school in Tobago opened at Mason Hall, mid-way between Moriah and Scarborough in 1938.